torvista/Zen_Cart-Google_Merchant_Center_Feeder/README.md

 Tested on Zen Cart 158a, php 7.3-8.2.5.
 Do not install this OR ANY PLUGIN on a production server before testing on a development server.

+No further work will be carried out on this branch: development will be added to https://github.com/lat9/gpsf
 ## Upgrading
 1. In the Admin, copy the text from GOOGLE_PRODUCTS_DESCRIPTION to the storefront language file: define('GOOGLE_MC_PRODUCTS_FEED_DESCRIPTION', GOOGLE_PRODUCTS_DESCRIPTION);